solana-foundation/developer-content/content/cookbook/tokens/approve-token-delegate.md

 ---
-title: How to approve a token delegate
+title: How to Delegate Token Accounts
 sidebarSortOrder: 12
 description:
-  "Set a another owner of your token.
-Learn how to set and approve token delegate"
+  "Learn how to delegate authority of tokens to someone else"
 ---

 You can set a delegate with an allowed amount.
 After you setting, the delegate is like an another owner of your token account.

 <Callout type="info">
-  A token account can only delegate to one account at the same time
+  A token account can only delegate to one account at a time.
 </Callout>

 ```typescript filename="token-approve.ts"